How Heroku Works

 This file declares a web

-process type and provides the command that needs to be executed in order to run it (in this case, java -jar lib/foobar.jar $PORT
+process type and provides the command that must be executed to run it:java -jar lib/foobar.jar $PORT

-The earlier definition of an application can now be refined to include this single additional Procfile.
+We can now refine the earlier definition of an app to include this single additional Procfile.

-Terminology: Applications consist of your source code, a description of any dependencies, and a Procfile.
+Terminology: Apps consist of your source code, a description of any dependencies, and a Procfile.

 Heroku is a polyglot platform – it lets you build, run and scale applications in a similar manner across all the languages – utilizing the dependencies and Procfile.
 The Procfile exposes an architectural aspect of your application (in the above example there are two entry points to the application) and this architecture lets you, for example, scale each part independently.
-An excellent guide to architecture principles that work well for applications running on Heroku can be found in Architecting Applications for Heroku.
+Architecting Applications for Heroku is an excellent guide to architecture principles that work well for applications running on Heroku.

 Git is a powerful, distributed version control system that many developers use to manage and version source code.
-The Heroku platform uses Git as the primary means for deploying applications (there are other ways to transport your source code to Heroku, including via an API).
+The Heroku platform uses Git as the primary means for deploying applications.
+There are also other ways to transport your source code to Heroku, including via an API.

 When you create an application on Heroku, it associates a new Git remote, typically named heroku